 at Apple AppStore, Google Play, on a website, etc.

-- B: Engineering work is very good but falls short in a few
+work is otherwise very good, though falls short in a few

 areas.
 Traces of creativity and novelty are observable.
 Project